Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 education;

-- perception by older people
+– perception of older people

-research as a formal
+research as formal

-– features of the behavior strategy
+– features of behavior strategy

-older people in a situation
+elderly people in situation

 – diagnostic situation

-requires a good
+requires good

 ability to see and